 Is Halo free on PC?

-We’ve gone over the fact that you can’t get Halo on computer, but it’s worth reiterating that you can get the Halo app and Halo 5: Forge Bundle for free on PC.
-It’s also very unlikely that Microsoft will release Halo 6 for free when it does arrive on PC.
+You can get the Halo app and Halo 5: Forge Bundle for free on PC.
+It’s also very unlikely that Microsoft will release Halo 6 for free when it does arrive on PC, though.

 Will the next Halo be on PC?